Skip to main content

 Couple signing divorce papers

-Marriage vows may include promises to stay together until death, but in Illinois, you don't have to wait that long.
-Illinois law allows for a fast and relatively uncomplicated divorce, provided you fulfill certain requirements.
+Marriage vows may include promises to stay together until death, but you don't have to wait that long in Illinois.
+Illinois law allows for a fast and relatively uncomplicated divorce process.
+As long as you meet specific requirements, you can finalize your divorce in months.

 Illinois Is a No-Fault Divorce State